Rogue (magazine): Rogue: Designed for Men

 Greenleaf Publishing Company initially published science fiction magazines and a spectrum of similar publications, and it was not until November 1955 that Greenleaf published the first issue of Rogue (although it had a cover date of December), a magazine that was competitive with Playboy, a magazine dealing with sex which had been published for about two years at this time.
 In 1953, as a solo and unidentified effort, Hugh Hefner's Playboy V1#1 appeared without a date late in the year [November].
 It was an almost immediate success with that calendar photo of Marilyn Monroe being reused to its best advantage.

-About Playboy and Hugh Hefner, Hamling states in a letter to his friend, and lawyer, Stanley Fleishman: "I remember my friend Hugh Hefner coming to me in 1953 to propose an idea for a magazine to be called Playboy.
-Hef was talented but poor and his passion had been fantasy.
+About Playboy and Hugh Hefner, Hamling states in a letter to his friend and lawyer Stanley Fleishman: "I remember my friend Hugh Hefner coming to me in 1953 to propose an idea for a magazine to be called Playboy.
+Hef was talented but poor and his passion had been a fantasy.
 He was a struggling cartoonist and had been working in a clerical capacity at Esquire.
 I had been buying fantasy cartoons from him for several years (they were so bad I never published them but he needed the money and to this day we have a running routine where I threaten to issue them as a nostalgic bonanza but defer to his pleadings of personal embarrassment) and one evening he and his charming wife, Millie [Mildred "Millie" Williams], visited Fran and me, and I responded to his suggestion of Playboy with the remark, 'Hef, you can't sell sex to the American public.'
 Today Hef is still talented, but he is no longer poor.
 My quote has since become a standard joke in the fourth estate.

 "...That night brought another turning point in my life.
-While I refused financial participation in Playboy (the greatest economic error in publishing history) I helped him secure authors and artists and indeed over the early years actually provided a training school for his editorial and art personnel.
+While I refused financial participation in Playboy (the greatest economic error in publishing history) I helped him secure authors and artists and indeed over the early years provided a training school for his editorial and art personnel.
 I trained the editors, and he hired them away..."

 In October 1955 Hamling began the non-science fiction men's magazine Rogue, initially subtitled "for Men" (later "Designed for Men"), a clear imitation of Playboy.
 After a young Hugh Hefner sought out the experienced publisher, his fellow ex-von Rosen employee, and offered him a significant stake (50%) to partner with him at the time of its startup on a new idea he had for a magazine for men.
 The magazine was to be called Playboy.
 Hamling turned him down—and kicked himself for doing so for years thereafter.

 Greenleaf, then, published Rogue and a photographic magazine in book form called Model Art, as well as different numbers of science fiction publications.
 Rogue began much as Imagination had before it, there in the Hamling basement on Fowler Avenue in Evanston.
 Hamling and his wife, Frances, sat side by side and worked on it together, business as usual.